-H. Shortage of Key Skills/Resourcing Levels
+G. Shortage of Key Skills/Resourcing Levels and significant increase in cost of operations due to inflation

-We are experiencing an extreme shortage of personnel with key skills which are critical to our business, such as electronic. software development skills, technical support engineers, field support engineers and business development skills.
-Recently, it was widely reported in both the UK and US media that there were over 1,000,000 unfilled vacancies.

-This situation is further compounded by significant global increases in salaries.
+We are experiencing extreme shortage of personnel with key skills which are critical to our business, such as electronic engineers, software development skills, technical support engineers, field support engineers and sales and business development skills.
+This situation is further compounded by significant increases in wages and salaries.
 In addition, with the UK withdrawing from EU membership, this exacerbates an already critical situation for businesses.
+In the UK where we have a significant part of our activities including Manufacturing and Research & Development, there is acute shortage of skills and many industries demanding pay increases in excess of current inflation rate of 11.1%.
+The UK is seeing extensive strike actions across the country, and this will put further pressure on businesses to meet and exceed inflation-proof salary increases.
+This is likely to increase the cost of operations, in particular, our SG&A expenditures in the 2023 FY.

-Since we are a small business, we are hindered in our ability to compete for certain specialized electronic engineering skills as our remuneration package is not as competitive as those offered by bigger companies which are competing for the same skills.
+As a small business, we are hindered in our ability to compete for certain specialized electronic engineering skills as our remuneration package is not as competitive as those offered by bigger companies which are competing for the same skills.

-We are looking to address the skills shortage by establishing a subsidiary in India, where potentially software development skills and support engineers' skills are more readily available (as we do not believe the local situation will improve in the near future- given the different Tech companies that are competing for the same skills).
+We are looking to address the skills shortage by establishing a subsidiary in India, where software development skills and support engineers' skills are more readily available (as we do not believe the local situation will improve in the near future- given the different Tech companies that are competing for the same skills).
 We can, however, give no assurance that this will serve as adequate mitigation for this issue.